Girard-Perregaux: Laureato

 The Laureato was born in 1975.
 Its original design featured an integrated bracelet and an octagonal bezel.
 In the 1980s, the Laureato models mostly featured quartz movements.

 In 1995, to celebrate the Laureato’s 20th anniversary, the Manufacture decided to relaunch the model, this time equipped with a calibre GP3100 automatic movement, with three hands and a date.
 In 2005, a sportier version of the Laureato, named the Evo3, designating the model’s third major evolution, was presented.
 In 2016, for the 225th Anniversary of the brand, the Laureato collection returned to centre stage thanks to a re-design of its lines, aimed to be as close as possible to its original features: octagonal bezel and fully-integrated bracelet were back.
 However, the movement fitted into the steel case was not a quartz, but a GP3300 movement.

 Since 2017, new models combining different case materials, such as pink gold, titanium, steel and ceramic, along with blue, black or silver hobnail-pattern ("Clou de Paris") dial have joined the Laureato collection.
 The latest addition is a sapphire case model, presented in 2020, the Laureato Absolute Light.

+Olimpico

+First introduced in 1968 to commemorate the Olympic Games in Mexico City, Girard-Perregaux introduced the Olimpico, a series of chronographs intended for release every four years to coincide with the Olympic Games.
+While never an official Olympic timekeeper (a role traditionally held by brands like Omega), the Olimpico served as a limited, commemorative collection.
+The series remained in production until 1996, spanning several distinct case shapes and movements.
+The line was discontinued in 1996 following licensing dispute with the International Olympic Committee.